isomerpages/moe-taonan/_ccas/视觉与表演艺术Visual& Performing Arts/华语演艺班 Speech and Drama (Chinese).md

 to take part in national competitions and school events.
 Training will be provided to help improve students' oracy and nonverbal expressions in preparation for performances and competitions.
-Some of the activities include poetry recitation, cross-talk, story-telling, drama, and speech and drama.</p>
+Some of the activities include poetry recitation, cross-talk, story-telling, drama and speech and drama.</p>
 <p><strong><u>2025</u></strong>
 </p>
 <table style="minWidth: 75px">